sicreative/VoltageShift/README.md

     NOTICE: THIS TOOL IS FOR ADVANCED USERS AND MAY DAMAGE YOUR COMPUTER PERMANENTLY.

-This App not support Apple Silicon.
+This App is not support Apple Silicon.

 You can download this software´s binary from:
 [VoltageShift](voltageshift_1.24.zip)